 Copy from previous release

 To copy release notes from a previous release, select Copy from a previous release.
 On the next screen, selecting a release will copy the release notes and any translations into the text box for further editing.
-This will replace any existing release notes you may have entered.
+This will replace any existing release notes that you may have entered.

 Once you're ready to roll out your app: